-There are five resorts offering overwater bungalows in Central America, and all of them are in the Caribbean side.
-The most expensive, which is in Belize, is a private island that features a single luxury overwater suite that includes its own servants.
-The others are much cheaper and more basic, in addition to an all-inclusive resort in Cuba that has overwater rooms in groups of four.
+There are five resorts offering overwater bungalows in Central America, with every single one of them on the Caribbean side.
+The most expensive, which can be found in Belize, is actually a private island that houses only one luxury overwater suite that includes its own servants.
+The others in the area are much cheaper and thus more basic, in addition to an all-inclusive resort in Cuba that has overwater rooms that sit in groups of four.

 Check our main Caribbean overwater bungalows page for the specifics, but to summarize, you’ll find:

-Sandals Royal Caribbean Resort, Montego Bay, Jamaica – An adult only, all inclusive resort featuring a mixture of both land and overwater rooms, this resort offers nightly rates starting out at just under US$3,000.
+Sandals Royal Caribbean Resort, Montego Bay, Jamaica – An adult only, all inclusive resort that features a mixture of both land and overwater rooms, this resort offers nightly rates that start out at around US$4,500.

-Sandals Grande St. Lucian Resort, Saint Lucia – The only overwater resort on the island, this resort offers rooms with a private outdoor soaking tub, over the water hammocks and glass floor panels.
+Sandals Grande St. Lucian Resort, Saint Lucia – The only overwater resort to be found on the island, this resort offers rooms that impress with a very private outdoor soaking tub, over water hammocks, and glass floor panels.

-Cayo Espanto – A Private Island: This ultra-luxury resort on its own island just off Ambergris Caye in Belize has one huge overwater bungalow, and it rents for over US$1,500 per night.
+Cayo Espanto – A private island escape, this ultra-luxury resort that sits on its own island located just off of Ambergris Caye in Belize has one huge overwater bungalow, and it rents for over US$1,500 per night.

-Hotel Meliá Cayo Coco – An all-inclusive resort in Cuba that has 68 overwater rooms in 18 structures over its lagoon, plus 182 rooms in its beach hotel.
+Hotel Meliá Cayo Coco – Noted as an all-inclusive resort in Cuba that features 68 overwater rooms that are stationed in 18 structures over its lagoon, you’ll also find 182 rooms in its beach hotel.

-CoCo View Resort – Honduras: 16 overwater rooms in groups of 2 or 4 in addition to 10 beach rooms at an all-inclusive resort that offers all-inclusive diving packages as well.
+CoCo View Resort – Honduras: At this all-inclusive diving resort, overwater rooms are in groups of either 2 or 4.
+There are also 10 beach rooms to select from.

-Punta Caracol Acqua-Lodge: Nine overwater bungalows in another small eco-resort off Panama, which is totally solar powered, and includes breakfast and dinner with the room rate, starting at US$365 per night.
+Punta Caracol Acqua-Lodge: Nine overwater bungalows can be found at this small eco-resort off Panama, which is run off of solar powered, and includes breakfast and dinner with a room rate starting at US$265 per night.